Sequential Attention-based Sampling for Histopathological Analysis

 \section{Introduction}

 Deep learning models have emerged as a major frontier in automated medical imaging diagnosis.
-Such models have been successfully applied to identify tumorous tissue in whole-slide histopathological images (WSI) \citep{hou2016patch, gecer2018dcnc, hameed2020breast, li2021multi}.
-Yet, WSIs are often acquired at gigapixel sizes, and hardware and memory bottlenecks render\ it impractical to analyze these images directly.
+For example, such models accurately identify tumorous tissue in whole-slide histopathological images (WSI) \citep{hou2016patch, gecer2018dcnc, hameed2020breast, li2021multi}.
+Yet, hardware and memory bottlenecks render it impractical to analyze WSIs acquired at gigapixel sizes.
 Moreover, analyzing WSI-s at high resolution is inefficient because regions with diagnostic information (e.g., tumor cells) make up only a small fraction of the entire image, and are not clearly identifiable at low resolutions.
-As a result, methods that predict slide-level labels from low-resolution WSI images suffer from performance bottlenecks \cite{ruan2021btl1, jenkinson2024btl2}.
-By contrast, methods that incorporate finer-grained ``patch-level'' information perform better \cite{roy2019patch, wang2021tumor}.
-Yet, these latter methods require significant resources, needing expert annotations of WSI images at the patch level.
+As a result, methods that predict slide-level labels from low-resolution WSIs suffer from performance bottlenecks \cite{ruan2021btl1, jenkinson2024btl2}.
+By contrast, methods that incorporate fine-grained ``patch-level'' information perform better \cite{roy2019patch, wang2021tumor}.
+Yet, these latter methods require significant resources and expert annotations of WSIs at the patch level.

 The Multiple Instance Learning (MIL) framework \cite{das2018multiple}, addresses these limitations elegantly.
-In MIL, the entire WSI is divided into non-overlapping patches, with each patch being encoded into a high-dimensional feature vector.
-The feature vectors are then aggregated using simple methods, like max- or mean-pooling, and this ``bag'' of features is labeled at the slide level.
-Furthermore, diagnostic regions in the image can be identified with weighted aggregation methods, like Attention-Based deep Multiple Instance Learning (ABMIL)~\cite{ilse2018abmil}, which assigns attention scores to each patch based on their putative relevance, prior to aggregation.
+In MIL, the WSI is divided into non-overlapping patches, with each patch being encoded into a high-dimensional feature vector.
+The feature vectors are aggregated using simple methods, like max- or mean-pooling, and this ``bag'' of features is slide-level labels.
+Furthermore, diagnostic regions can be identified with weighted aggregation methods, like Attention-Based deep Multiple Instance Learning (ABMIL)~\cite{ilse2018abmil}, which assigns patch-level attention scores, based on their relevance.